Read the letter to congregations from Bishop Reed, July 18, 2016

 The Diocese of West Texas Military Ministry Toolkit contains everything your congregation needs to begin or expand a Military Ministry.
 The ideas for ministry run from simple things like adding military members to your prayer list to more involved efforts.
 There is so much opportunity in the Military Ministry field that every church will find a place that is appropriate for them.
 The Toolkit also contains information on resources to assist active duty military members, veterans, and their families in your congregation and in your community.

 The Military Ministry Contact Person (MMCP) serves as the local congregation’s “go to” person for military ministry information.
 The job description describes what this individual does within their congregation to promote military ministry.
-The list of Military Contacts for each of our churches who have identified someone to fulfill this important role is also below.
+Contact Leslie Mixson, diocesan Military Ministry liaison, at email@example.com, to request an updated list of Military Contacts for each of our churches who have identified someone to fulfill this important role.

 Learn more about organizing a Military Ministry in your church.